 Examples of Net 30 Payment Terms

 A 2/10 net 30 means that the amount balance can be paid by a discount of 2% if the buyer pays within the first ten days.
-As a result, the “2” denotes the discount percentage (2%) and the “10” denotes the due date (10 days out).
+As a result, the “2” denotes the percent discount (2%) and the “10” denotes the due dates (10 days out).

 Net 30 EOM

 “Net 30 EOM” is used by businesses on their invoice to receive payments 30 days after the end of the month.
-If your client has agreed to this term, then payment is due within 30 days.
+If your trusted clients has agreed to this term, then payment is due within 30 days.